ietf-rats-wg/eat/draft-ietf-rats-eat.md

 They would use that same ID in every entity they make.
 This uniquely identifies the OEM on a statistical basis and is large enough should there be ten billion companies.

-The OEM MAY also use a hash function like SHA-256 and truncate the output to 128 bits.
-The input to the hash should be somethings that have at least 96 bits of entropy, but preferably 128 bits of entropy.
-The input to the hash MAY be something whose uniqueness is managed by a central registry like a domain name.

 In JSON format tokens this MUST be base64url encoded.

 #### IEEE Based OEMID